rafael-santiago/ansiterm-enigma/README.md

 monster@CraterLake:~/ansiter-enigma/src# hefesto --install
 ```

-It also installs a tiny ``man page`` that you can use as future command reference.
+It also installs a tiny ``man page`` that you can use as future command reference/cheat sheet.

-For uninstalling is ``hefesto --uninstall``.
+For uninstalling issues you should use ``hefesto --uninstall``.

 ## How to use it?

-For using this simulator you need to pass through command line seven mandatory options:
+You need to pass through command line seven mandatory options to this simulator:

 - The option ``--reflector`` to indicate the used reflector.
 It can be: ``b`` or ``c``.
 - The option ``--l-rotor`` to indicate what rotor to use on the left.
 It can be: ``i``, ``ii``, ``iii``, ``iv``, ``v``, ``vi``, ``vii`` or ``viii``.